 Calculate My GPA for College

-The other thing that can sometimes mess people up is if certain courses are weighted differently from others, an honors course, an AP course, an IB course, maybe a concurrent enrollment course.
+The other thing that can sometimes mess people up is if certain courses are weighted differently from others.
+An honors course, an AP course, an IB course, maybe a concurrent enrollment course.
 Those can trip you up.
-So it’s not that it’s really that complicated because again, it’s a mathematical average, but it can get complicated depending on how your school operates.
-So if you have questions, number 1, make sure you understand what an average is and how it’s calculated, and then once you understand that, go into your guidance counselor’s office and ask, “So what are the weirdnesses about how things are calculated here?”
+So it’s not that it’s really that complicated because again, it’s a mathematical average.
+But it can get complicated depending on how your school operates.
+So if you have questions, number 1, make sure you understand what an average is and how it’s calculated.
+Then once you understand that, go into your guidance counselor’s office and ask, “So what are the weirdnesses about how things are calculated here?”

 How Do I Raise My GPA?

 The other question I got from another young man was, “How do I raise my GPA?
 Do you have any tips, Mark, for how to raise my GPA?”
 And this one was more — I guess it was Friday afternoon and I’m feeling a little bit punchy, but how do you raise your GPA?
 Well, you get better grades.
 Because again, this is a numerical, mathematical average.
 So in order to move the average, you have to move the numbers of good grades that you get so that the average will go up.
 So this is a fairly simple proposition.
 If you want to raise your GPA, you’ve got to study.
 You’ve got to get a better grade on that final exam.
 You have to raise your grades.
 Because that is how you raise your GPA.